syncfusion-content/javascript-docs/js/Grid/Columns.md

 It represents the title for particular column.
 To enable header text, set [`headerText`](http://help.syncfusion.com/js/api/ejgrid#members:columns-headertext "headerText") property of [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns").
 The following code example describes the above behavior.

 N> If [`headerText`](http://help.syncfusion.com/js/api/ejgrid#members:columns-headertext "headerText") is not defined then the [`field`](http://help.syncfusion.com/js/api/ejgrid#members:columns-field "field") name is considered as header text for that particular column.
-If [`field`](http://help.syncfusion.com/js/api/ejgrid#members:columns-field "field") name and [`headerText`](http://help.syncfusion.com/js/api/ejgrid#members:columns-headertext "headerText") also not defined then the column is rendered with “empty” header text.
+If [`field`](http://help.syncfusion.com/js/api/ejgrid#members:columns-field "field") name and [`headerText`](http://help.syncfusion.com/js/api/ejgrid#members:columns-headertext "headerText") also not defined then the column is rendered with "empty" header text.

 The following code example describes the above behavior.